our team

 • BA, MA, MFA

 Based in Tāmaki Makaurau Auckland, Vic is an experienced graphic designer running a design company – Dragonfly Design.
-They managed ANZATA’s, then ANZACATA’s, communications from 2008 to 2019, and has coordinated and designed the last 17 editions of JoCAT and ANZJAT.
-They are well versed in academic writing and referencing, and likes to write about art.
-They work with a number of artists, galleries and arts organisations in Aotearoa, as well as cycling advocacy groups and creative arts therapies practitioners.
-They are an artist and completed an MFA with first-class honours from Whitecliffe College.
+They managed ANZATA’s, then ANZACATA’s, communications from 2008 to 2019, and have coordinated and designed JoCAT and ANZJAT since 2008.
+They are well versed in academic writing and referencing, and like to write about art.
+They work with a number of artists, galleries and arts organisations, as well as cycling advocacy groups and creative arts therapies practitioners.
+They are an artist and completed an MFA with first-class honours from Whitecliffe.
 Vic also works part time as a bike mechanic at a local community bike hub.

 Copyeditors and proofreaders